Last updated on July 30, 2024

 MORE: YouTheEntrepreneur Basic Marketing Concepts Series – Customer Relationship Management

 While this isn’t just about social media, it’s important to realize one major point that causes so many food trucks to fold.
-CRM also involves anticipating and gathering customer experiences –and fixing them preferably before problems occur.
+A CRM strategy also involves anticipating and gathering customer experiences –and fixing them, preferably before problems occur.

 Slow service has no place in food trucks.
-People are probably on their feet, and many want to get out of there as soon as possible.
-If you have process bottlenecks that slow down service – or, god forbid – rude service people – there’s very little social media or any amount of spin can do for you.
+People are probably on their feet, and many want to leave there soon.
+If you have process bottlenecks that slow down service – or, god forbid – rude service people – there’s very little social media, or any amount of spin can do for you.

 3.)
 Engage!